TEAS Scores – What is a Good TEAS Score?

 Average TEAS Score

 Keep in mind, this average TEAS score is a national average score.
 This will vary depending on your program.
-So, this leaves us asking the question, what is a good TEAS score?

 What is a Passing TEAS Score?

-Typically, schools will lean their minimum passing score on the lower end of 70%.
-Students should try to score as high as possible as a higher score will make you a more desirable candidate a nursing program.
-If you want to ensure you pass your exam, consider using our #1 recommended TEAS prep.
+Typically, schools will set their minimum passing score on the lower end of 70%.
+Students should try to score as high as possible as a higher score will make you a more desirable candidate to a nursing program.

 How is the TEAS Test Scored?